Before starting an OS update, ensure that the following crucial matters are as they shall be:

 The Stop Releases (so far) are:

-NOTE: DO NOT install any apps or sign in to your accounts (except for Jolla account) before you have completed updating the OS to the latest version!
+NOTE: DO NOT install any apps or sign in to your accounts (your Jolla account is an exception) before you have completed updating the OS to the latest version!

 4.2.
 How to update using the menu

 Seek updates as explained above.
 The first applicable stop release will be offered.
 Note here that it is recommended to use a WLAN connection for the download and turn mobile data off.
 Check that your Jolla account really works by first installing an application from the Store, and if it succeeded, then download the OS update.
 If the download of OS update gets stalled and/or you see the notification "Problem with Store" then check your Internet connection again.
 Retry the download.
 Should the update keep failing, contact Jolla Customer Support.